 Description: Reportedly owns an extensive collection of modern art, including various works by Spanish painter Joaquin Sorolla, known for his portraits, landscapes and works dealing with social and historical themes.

-Giving Profile: Founder and President of the Amancio Ortega Foundation, a personal initiative of Ortega whose lines of action are mainly intended towards the fields of education and social aid.
-The foundation's principles are solidarity, understanding, commitment, hard work, genuineness and loyalty.
-Every year, along with the Barrie Foundation, Ortega's foundation sponsors 75 secondary school scholarships to enable students in schools throughout Galicia to spend a year studying in the United States.
-In October 2012, the Amancio Ortega Foundation and Caritas Spain signed a partnership agreement whereby the foundation made $22 million available for the basic assistance and primary care programs of Caritas, a charitable organization of the Catholic Church, supporting societal development and fostering the traditions of charity and social work.
-In 2009, the foundation co-funded the construction of new premises for the non-profit Padre Rubinos Shelter.
-Other notable undertakings of the foundation include: funding the construction of new premises for Proxecto Home Galicia; the construction of nine schools in the Public Network of Galicia Children Schools; an agricultural training project in Tanzania; and participation in the educational "Ponte dos Brozos Project" which encourages the use of technology as a teaching tool in classrooms.
-Besides, Ortega also co-founded the Paideia Galiza Foundation, which donates primarily to the mentally and physically challenged.Contact us to see more Philanthropy
+Giving Profile: Founding Chairman and President of the Amancio Ortega Foundation, a personal initiative of Ortega whose lines of action are mainly intended towards the fields of education and social aid.
+Every year, along with the Barrie Foundation, Ortega's foundation sponsors 75 secondary school scholarships to enable students in schools throughout Galicia to spend a year studying in the U.S. In October 2012, the Amancio Ortega Foundation donated $22 million to Caritas, a charitable organization of the Catholic Church, supporting societal development and fostering the traditions of charity and social work.
+In addition, the foundation also donated $11 million to fund educational programs through the Entreculturas Foundation.
+Ortega also co-founded the Paideia Galiza Foundation, which donates primarily to the mentally and physically challenged.Contact us to see more Philanthropy

 Clubs & Boards